RuslanLebj/AdSenseVision-database-scripts-PostgreSQL/README.md

 #### `camera` - Cameras
 - `id`: Auto-incremented unique identifier for the camera.
 - `name`: Name or description of the camera location, which may include address, room, or camera number.
-- `address`: Public IP or DNS address for accessing the camera.
+- `url_address`: Public IP or DNS address for accessing the camera.
 - `connection_login`: Login credential for camera access.
 - `connection_password`: Password for camera access.
+- `location_address`: Location (address) where the camera is installed.

 #### `screen` - Displays
 - `id`: Auto-incremented unique identifier for the screen.
 - `name`: Name or description of the screen location, which may include address, room, or screen number.
 - `start_time`: Time when content broadcasting starts on this screen.
 - `end_time`: Time when content broadcasting ends on this screen.
+- `pause_time`: Time interval between video shows.
+- `update_date`: Date when the content on the screen was last updated.

 #### `camera_screen` - Camera to Screen Link
 - `id`: Auto-incremented unique identifier for the link.